-2. Sri Lanka's policies relating to the road sector and the position of this project
+2. Sri Lanka's policies relating to the road sector and to regional development, and the position of this project

 In the Road Sector Master Plan created in 2005, the establishment of a new network of expressways between major cities was considered as a high priority issue for the promotion of economic growth and the correction of regional disparities.